-Focus Learning Academies and Focus North High School's Career and Technical Education (CTE) program prepares & motivates students to meet Ohio's High School Graduation Requirements and to be prepared to enter the workforce or to pursue further education by providing opportunities to participate in experiential learning, college and career readiness courses, and industry-recognized credential training.
+Focus Learning Academies and Focus North High School offer a comprehensive Career and Technical Education (CTE) program that aims to prepare and motivate students to meet Ohio's High School Graduation Requirements.
+The program provides opportunities for students to participate in experiential learning, college and career readiness courses, and industry-recognized credential training.
+Participation in this program equips students to enter the workforce or pursue further education.